etiennebarrie/invalid-gemfile.lock/README.md

   `bbb`, `ccc`, and `ddd` dependencies.

-This results in an invalid `Gemfile.lock`, and while Bundler outputs a warning, it allows the installation and does not return an exit status code.
+This results in an invalid `Gemfile.lock`, and while Bundler outputs a warning, it allows the installation and does not return a non-zero exit status code.

 One solution is to use [Git attributes][gitattributes] to disallow all merges to Gemfile.lock.
 This can be seen in the [`gitattributes` branch][gitattributes branch], which defines the merge driver for `Gemfile.lock` to be `binary`.
 This